trinistr/dicey/README.md

 See [Diving deeper](#diving-deeper) for more details on limitations and complexity considerations of different algorithms.

 When in doubt which calculator to use (and if a given one *can* be used), use `Dicey::DistributionCalculators::AutoSelector`.
-Its `#call(dice)` method will return a valid calculator for the given dice or `nil` if none are acceptable.
+Its `.call(dice)` method will return a valid calculator for the given dice or `nil` if none are acceptable.

 ### Distribution properties